happybeing/safenetwork-fuse/README.md

 # Build for mock network

-Build for Linux target only, the default (output in ./dist/mock):
+Build an executable for the host OS only, the default (output in ./dist/mock):
 ```
 export NODE_ENV=dev
 npm run build-mock